arikatlahemanthkumar/chatbot/README.md

 ## Prerequisites

 - Python 3.8 or higher
-- A Gemini AI API key
+- A Together AI API key
 - A Neon DB connection string

 ## Setup